JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Short summary**: The `registerKaptGenerateStubsTask(taskName)` function is deprecated.
 > Use the new `registerKaptGenerateStubsTask(compileTask, kaptExtension, explicitApiMode)` function instead.
-> This new version allows `KotlinJvmCompile` tasks to be directly connected to `KaptGenerateStubsTask`, making it possible to apply `KotlinJvmCompilerOptions` directly within the task.
+> This new version allows you to link values as conventions from the relevant `KotlinJvmCompile` task, ensuring both tasks are using the same set of options.
 >
 > **Deprecation cycle**:
 >